Majorana Neutrinos, Exceptional Jordan Algebra, and Mass Ratios for Charged Fermions: Introduction

 \section{Introduction}

 There exist a total of four normed division algebras in mathematics - the real numbers $\mathbb{R}$, the complex numbers $\mathbb{C}$, the quaternions $\mathbb{H}$ and the octonions $\mathbb{O}$.
 The first three of these algebras are used extensively in physics, albeit with the quaternions being used significantly lesser than the previous two.
 The primary hurdle for this was the non-commutativity of the quaternions and the non-associativity of the octonions.
 However, in recent years considerable research has been done covering the intersection of division algebras, Clifford algebras and the standard model \cite{Baez1,Baez2,Baez3,Boyle1,Dixon1,Dray1,Todorov1,Furey1,Furey3,Furey2,Gillard1,Gunaydin1,Stoica1,Todorov2,Todorov3,Trayling2,Trayling3,Trayling1,Wilson1, chester}.
 Furey, in her thesis, obtained the first generation of fermions from the left ideals of Clifford algebras \cite{Furey1,Furey3,Furey2}.
+Related works are due to Gunaydin and Gursey \cite{Gunaydin1}, Stoica \cite{Stoica1}, Gresnigt \cite{Gillard1}, Wilson \cite{Wilson1} and Trayling and Baylis \cite{Trayling1}.
 In our previous work \cite{Tp3}, we had proposed using the second $SU(3)$ maximal subgroup from $F_4$ for generational symmetry; and we used the same octonionic representations to construct exceptional Jordan matrices and used their eigenvalues to predict mass ratios.

 Clifford algebras play a very important role in physics.
 They are an associative algebra generated by a vector space and a quadratic form.
 So we can generate a Clifford algebra from an underlying algebra of the vector space.
 Usually the vector space is taken to be matrix space for higher dimensional Clifford algebras but we can equally generate them using quaternions and octonions.
 The use of Clifford algebras in making fermions is based on the fact that we can make spinors from left ideals of Clifford algebras.
 The generating vectors of a complex Clifford algebra square to 1 and anti-commute with each other.
 For more details on Clifford algebras, please refer to \cite{Baez1,Clifford1,Furey1,Gallier1, Vatsalya1}.